Newton's theorem of revolving orbits: Generalization

-Derivations

 Newton's derivation

 Newton's derivation is found in Section IX of his Principia, specifically Propositions 43–45.
 His derivations of these Propositions are based largely on geometry.

-- Proposition 43; Problem 30
+Proposition 43; Problem 30

 Diagram illustrating Newton's derivation.
 The blue planet follows the dashed elliptical orbit, whereas the green planet follows the solid elliptical orbit; the two ellipses share a common focus at the point C. The angles UCP and VCQ both equal θ_{1}, whereas the black arc represents the angle UCQ, which equals θ_{2} = k θ_{1}.
-The solid ellipse has rotated relative to the dashed ellipse by the angle UCV, which equals (k−1) θ_{1}.
+The solid ellipse has rotated relative to the dashed ellipse by the angle UCV, which equals (k − 1) θ_{1}.
 All three planets (red, blue and green) are at the same distance r from the center of force C.

 It is required to make a body move in a curve that revolves about the center of force in the same manner as another body in the same curve at rest.

 Newton's derivation of Proposition 43 depends on his Proposition 2, derived earlier in the Principia.
 Proposition 2 provides a geometrical test for whether the net force acting on a point mass (a particle) is a central force.
 Newton showed that a force is central if and only if the particle sweeps out equal areas in equal times as measured from the center.